Illinois Compiled Statutes

 volunteers, researcher, scholar, consultant, administrator, faculty, clinical

-instructor, fieldwork educator, and educator of consumers, peers, and family.
+instructor, fieldwork educator, and educator of consumers, peers, family members, and care-partners.

 (7) "Occupational therapy services" means services that may be provided to